Staff development trends: reverse classroom learning

 It also requires your classroom trainer to shift their approach from “sage on the stage to guide on the side.”

-Here are some creative ways to integrate a passive learning approach into an active learning session:
+Here are some creative ways to integrate a passive learning approach into an active learning session for employee development:

 Start the session with a quiz of the recorded module: